 Plan a schedule; create a framework that suits you.
-Get dressed in the morning; don't wear pajamas all your life.
+Get dressed in the morning; don't wear pajamas all day.
 Hobbies Take on new hobbies, or invest in, and improve your old hobbies (recommendations: sport, music, art, cooking, etc.) Enjoy the holiday; it is an opportunity to get to know, and to open up to your family Free time Make use of the time for playing, reading, art, etc.

-Study something new that you do not study at school (a new language, skills, something that interests you)

-Family Time

-Strengthen communications with your parents and your siblings, at home, and don't forget to talk to your grandparents and the extended family

-Friends

-"For every negative there is a

-positive".
-And the plus in this period

-is the opportunity to do new things,

-to work on yourself and to reinforce

-your ties with your family".

-contact and speak to friends - by the directives) "My advíce ís the knowledge that when you stay at home, you are protecting yourself, and even more so, your family and those around you".
+Study something new that you do not study at school (a new language, skills, something that interests you) Family Time Strengthen communications with your parents and your siblings, at home, and don't forget to talk to your grandparents and the extended family contact and speak to friends - by the directives) "My advíce ís the knowledge that when you stay at home, you are protecting yourself, and even more so, your family and those around you".